HondaLab/polling/README.md

 Basically this speed becomes a speed of sendign the data of ultrasonic sensor.
 It is obvious that this speed is considerably slower than that of receiving module.
 Because of the receiving module has a speed faster than 1000Hz in this case.
-This is a reason why we should use nonblocking receive in order not to be blocked for other faster communication of data.
+This is a reason why we should use noblocking receive in order not to be blocked for other faster communication of data.

 Continuations are described in [polling wiki](https://github.com/HondaLab/polling/wiki).